IRA Hyde Park bomb: John Downey appears in court

 John Downey, 61, of County Donegal, Ireland, is accused of killing Roy Bright, Dennis Daly, Simon Tipper and Geoffrey Young.

-The Household Cavalry members were killed as they rode from their barracks in Knightsbridge to Buckingham Palace.
+The Household Cavalry members were killed as they rode from their barracks in Knightsbridge.

 Mr Downey is on conditional bail and his trial is due to begin in January.